 It has always been cautious in this regard, and – because it is so trusted – tends to deploy its weight and authority in comprehensive follow-ups.
 But even this was lacking with these stories.

-The broadcaster’s coverage was not only minimal by most estimates, but often favoured the subjects of the allegations over the allegations themselves.
-When the Cambridge Analytica scandal broke over the weekend of March 18, Newsnight led the next day with Alexander Nix’s pre-recorded interview denying the allegations.
+The broadcaster’s coverage was not only minimal by most estimates, but often favoured giving a platform to the subjects of the allegations over the allegations themselves.
+When the Cambridge Analytica scandal broke over the weekend of March 18, for instance, its Newsnight programme led the next day with Alexander Nix’s pre-recorded interview denying the allegations.
 There was a report on the Observer’s findings, but it was secondary to the rebuttal.

 Things didn’t improve.
-Two months later, when Sanni’s claims were investigated by the Electoral Commission, the Vote Leave chief executive was interviewed by Kuenssberg well before the findings were made public – another ‘prebuttal’ that gave Matthew Elliott a virtually uninterrupted platform to get his retaliation in first: “They haven’t followed due process…”
+Two months later, when Sanni’s claims were investigated by the Electoral Commission, the Vote Leave chief executive was interviewed by Kuenssberg well before the findings were made public – another ‘prebuttal’ that gave Matthew Elliott a virtually uninterrupted platform to get his retaliation in first: “They haven’t followed due process.”

-When the Electoral Commission’s findings of illegality were leaked Kuenssberg subtly, perhaps unconsciously, echoed the Vote Leave attempt to minimise the law-breaking aspect: ‘Watchdog expected to find Vote Leave broke RULES’.
+When the Electoral Commission’s findings of electoral wrongdoing were leaked, BBC News subtly – perhaps unconsciously – echoed the Vote Leave attempt to minimise the law-breaking aspect.
+A headline on a piece Kuenssberg authored read: Watchdog expected to find Vote Leave broke rules

 Burley already had